in2code-de/femanager/Documentation/Changelog/Index.rst

    :header-rows: 1

 -
+      :Version: 7.2.3
+      :Date: 2023-12-13
+      :Changes:

+      * [SECURITY] This update is needed for version for 7.0.0 to 7.2.2 older versions are not affected
+      * BUGFIX] Dont use initilize actions for granting access - thx to Daniel Hofmann (in2code)

+-
       :Version: 7.2.2
       :Date: 2023-10-04
       :Changes:

       * [SECURITY] This update is needed for version for 7.0.0 to 7.2.1 older versions are not affected
-      * [BUGFIX] Add missing permission check for invitation controlling - thx to Daniel Hofmann (in2code)
+      * [BUGFIX] Add missing permission check for invitation controller - thx to Daniel Hofmann (in2code)

 -
       :Version: 7.2.1